ericbui148/SGEmojiKeyboard/README.md

 ## License

-SGEmojiKeyboard is available under the MIT license.
-See the [LICENSE][LICENSE] file for more info.
+SGEmojiKeyboard is available under the MIT license